• Home

 That warning comes after one of the most contentious Federal Open Market Committee meetings in years.
 The Fed cut rates by a quarter point for the third meeting in a row, taking the federal funds rate down to 3.5%–3.75%, but the vote fractured the committee.
 Swonk notes it was the first time since 2019 that there were three dissents, and they came “in opposite directions.”

-Governor Stephen Miran — currently on leave from the White House Council of Economic Advisers — voted for a half-point cut, while Kansas City Fed President Jeff Schmid and Chicago Fed President Austan Goolsbee voted to hold rates steady.
+Governor Stephen Miran—currently on leave from the White House Council of Economic Advisers—voted for a half-point cut, while Kansas City Fed president Jeff Schmid and Chicago Fed president Austan Goolsbee voted to hold rates steady.

-Swonk highlights that the Fed’s statement resurrected language meant to indicate a pause: “In considering the extent and timing of additional adjustments… the Committee will carefully assess incoming data, the evolving outlook and the balance of risks.”
-Powell reinforced that stance, saying “We are well positioned to see how the economy evolves” and emphasizing that policymakers would need to “be a bit skeptical” of data distorted by the government shutdown.
+Swonk highlights that the Fed’s statement resurrected language meant to indicate a pause: “In considering the extent and timing of additional adjustments … the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.”
+Powell reinforced that stance, saying, “We are well positioned to see how the economy evolves,” and emphasizing that policymakers would need to “be a bit skeptical” of data distorted by the government shutdown.

 But the bigger issue, Swonk argues, is that Powell kept pointing to imminent downward revisions to employment, revisions she warns may not mean what the Fed thinks they do.

-If job growth is negative because automation is replacing workers or because the labor force is shrinking due to immigration policy, then monetary policy can’t solve the problem.
+If job growth is negative because automation is replacing workers or because the labor force is shrinking owing to immigration policy, then monetary policy can’t solve the problem.
 That’s because rate cuts can stimulate demand, but they cannot create workers or reverse automation decisions already made by firms.

 “The challenge is if that weakness is due to AI and curbs on immigration, then rate cuts will not do much to shore up the labor market.
 More could show up in inflation,” she wrote.